YvesISH/alu-AirBnB_clone/web_static/README.md

-# The Front End Design

-## Designed using HTML, CSS and Js
+The front end.
+HTML and CSS